 Collusive and Non – Collusive Oligopoly

-Collusive and non – collusive oligopoly can be separated on the basis of agreement.
-If the firms in Oligopoly market are functioning on the basis of an agreement between them, it becomes a collusive Oligopoly.
+Collusive and non–collusive oligopoly can be separated on the basis of agreement.
+If the firms in oligopoly market are functioning on the basis of an agreement between them, it becomes a collusive oligopoly.
 Oil and Petroleum Exporting Countries (OPEC) is the best example, where few countries are producing the commodity and they collude under the label of OPEC and it influence the price fixing, market sharing and other related policies.

 Non - collusive Oligopoly market is one, where there is no any kind of agreements and conducts between the firms.
 Each firms running on the basis of the policies of themselves.
 No one will ever depend on the decision of others.
 Automobile industry is the best example.
-Where, each firm fixes their price and other matters independently.
+Where, each firm fixes their price and other matters left independently.

 Two Types of Collusion